FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/vision/tensorflow_pp_2022/tensorflow_pp_2022.rst

 It should also be known that the white background on the stickers posed quite a challenge, one that teams should be aware of when/if attempting to develop their own images for their Signal Sleeves.
 TensorFlow attempts to identify common background material and "ignore" the backgrounds for detecting labeled objects; a great example of this is the white background on the sticker.

 If the same background is always present, and always has similar characteristics in the training data, TensorFlow may assume the background isn't actually a background and is really a part of the image.
 TensorFlow may then expect to see the specific background with the objects always.
 If the background of the image then varies for whatever reason, TensorFlow may not recognize the image with the new background.

-For example in 2021 Freight Frenzy, the duck model was trained to recognize a rubber duck, and the rubber duck just happened to always be present on a gray mat tile within the training frames.
+A great example of this occurred in 2021 Freight Frenzy; the duck model was trained to recognize a rubber duck, and the rubber duck just happened to always be present on a gray mat tile within the training frames.
 The model happened to "expect" a gray mat tile in the background, and rubber ducks seen without the gray mat tile had a significantly reduced detection rate.

 In POWERPLAY, the white sticker background is always present, except the white color of the background can be unintentionally altered based on the lighting being used in the room; warmer lights cause the white to turn yellow or orange, cooler lights cause the white to turn more blue, and glare causes a gradient of colors to appear across the white background.
 Sometimes algorithms can adjust the color scheme to provide a "white balance" to adjust the colors correctly, but requiring such tools and adjustments might be beyond the grasp for the average user.
-(See :ref:`White Balance Control <programming_resources/vision/webcam_controls/webcam-controls:white balance control>` and
+(See :ref:`White Balance Control
+<programming_resources/vision/webcam_controls/webcam-controls:white balance
+control>` and :ref:`White Balance Control Mode
+<programming_resources/vision/webcam_controls/webcam-controls:white balance
-:ref:`White Balance Control Mode <programming_resources/vision/webcam_controls/webcam-controls:white balance control mode>` for more information about adjusting white balance programmatically within the FTC SDK's Java language libraries).
+control mode>` for more information about adjusting white balance programmatically within the FTC SDK's Java language libraries).

 In order to get TensorFlow to become less sensitive to the need for "white balance" within the frame, and ignore the white altogether, a suite of different lighting scenarios were replicated and used to train the model with the hopes that TensorFlow would eventually see the "areas of changing colors" (due to the different lighting situations) as background and ignore it altogether to focus more on the images themselves.
 This is ultimately what was successful for the default model.
 Below are some examples of the lighting conditions used to train the model.

 .. grid:: 1 2 2 3
    :gutter: 2